 I know I sure can.
 It’s so frustrating to feel like you’re doing all the right things and still not losing weight.

-Why You Aren’t Losing Weight on Weight Watchers/WW Freestyle
+Why You Are Not Losing Weight

-I’m going to tell you the truth and it is probably not the news you want to hear but there’s no point in sugar coating it.
+I’m going to tell you the truth and it is probably not the news you want to hear, but there’s no point in sugar coating it.

 You are eating too many calories.